xuwang/gcp-nomad/README.md

-# Nomad Cluster on Google Clould with Nomad
+# Create A Nomad Cluster On GCP with Terraform

 This is a demo project that will create a [Nomad Cluster][nomad] on **[Google Clould Platform][gCloud]** with **[Terraform][terraform]**.